-The TOC Professional Development Program has four different development venues for you to share your knowledge, expertise or experience with our community.
+The TOC Professional Development Program has two different development venues for you to share your knowledge, expertise or experience with our community.
 We are looking for speakers for each type of venue.

 Professional Development Program- Webinars

 TOC’s Professional Development webinars are open to a large audience of training professionals across the country.
 Speakers should plan a 45-50 minute presentation to allow for Q&A at the end.
 Approximately 75-100 people attend our webinars.

 NOTE: TOC provides the all support for the webinar including webinar link, call in number and a professional producer to handle introduction/closure.
 You are required to provide the slides/content.
 No online presentation experience necessary, making this an excellent professional development opportunity.